High availability deployment for production

 Communication to an external network is required for the following capabilities:

-If you do not use either notification to mobile clients or location awareness, your deployment can remain fully within your internal network.
+If you do not use these capabilities, your deployment can remain fully within your internal network.
 For details about ports used for communication, see Required ports.

 BMC Digital Workplace mobile applications